MafiaHub/OpenMF-Archived/CONTRIBUTING.md

 Simply play around with the engine and report any yet unreported bugs to our GitHub issue tracker - make a new issue per bug - or tell us via our discord (see README.md for the link).

+For effective testing:
+- use tool such as valgrind, cppcheck etc.
+- find a way to reproduce given bug
+- provide info on your testing environment (software versions, OS, GPU, compiler etc.)

 We'll also need automated tests later, so if you're interested in making some, we'll be more than glad to hear from you.

 ## Discussing With the Community